makehuman-js/makehuman-js/README.md

 Alternative commercial license terms are available from if you wish to redistribute it as part of a proprietary closed source product or deliver software software-as-a-service (SaaS) using it as part of a proprietary closed source service.

-Projects or startups in the first two years, or ones making under $2000/year, get a free commercial license.
+Projects or startups in the first two years or making under $2000/year, get a free commercial license.
 Just message me and let me know your using it.